- Why Choose to Watch the Northern Lights at the Jokulsarlon Glacier Lagoon?

-- See also: Northern Lights Photography
+- See also: How to Photograph the Northern Lights

 One of the best ways to ensure that you see the Northern Lights is to take the responsibility out of your own hands somewhat and, instead, opt for a guided tour or package with a certified Northern Lights operator.

-Not only are such tour providers vastly experienced and knowledgeable when it comes to knowing the best spots and times to see the Aurora, they will also provide a wealth of information and bonus activities otherwise unavailable to the autonomous traveler.
+Not only are such tour providers vastly experienced and knowledgeable when it comes to knowing the best spots and times to see the Aurora, but they will also provide a wealth of information and bonus activities otherwise unavailable to the autonomous traveler.

-For those who would like to spend longer in the area, a 3-day tour to Jökulsárlón with ice caving is also available, offering something a little different than mere sightseeing.
+For those who would like to spend longer in the area, a 3-day tour to Jokulsarlon with ice caving is also available, offering something a little different than mere sightseeing.

 The ice caves are only accessible on guided tours between either mid-October or November and March each year when the weather is suitably cold enough for the caves to maintain their structure.
 However, you can see the aurora between September and April, leaving plenty of opportunity for those looking to tick the Northern Lights from their bucket list.